jsntv200/redant-home/_posts/2013-09-16-fast-follower-strategy-doa.md

 - strategy
 - mobile
 author: Ben Still
-description: Fast follower is a strategy used to replicate successful products.
+content_sidebar: Fast follower is a strategy used to replicate successful products.
 Here are 5 reasons why it might not work out, based on our experience.
 keywords: fast follower
 image_small: "/assets/uploads/2013/cat-small.jpg"
 image: "/assets/uploads/2013/cat.jpg"
-excerpt_short: Five reasons why we think your fast follower strategy might not work out so well.
+description: Five reasons why we think your fast follower strategy might not work out so well.
 tags: []
 time: ''